The Vintage Film Camera Buying Guide

 I got to shoot some incredible historical pieces, thanks to eBay and others.
 But not all purchases worked out — I’ve been lied to and lost money in various ways.
 I’ll share the lessons learned on avoiding getting burned by shady sellers, unfair prices, broken cameras, and surprise fees.
 There are also ways to make money and contribute to the cyclical economy, which I’ll cover briefly below.

 In this guide, you’ll find tips for buying film cameras on eBay, Etsy, individual shops and local marketplaces.
-Whether you’re shopping online or seeing the camera in person, I’ve got you covered.
+Whether you’re shopping online or seeing the camera in person, it has you covered.

 Where to shop for film cameras.